CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is JavaScript?

-A programming language used on the internet
+A programming language which runs client side in web browsers which provides functionality to websites and web applications.

 ## Question 8

-What three problem does Git & Github solve?
+What three problems does Git & Github solve?

-When people want to show off code to each other they can put it on Github
+It's version control it allows you to save a history of previous versions of a file/document.

+It allows you to track changes to different versions of a file.

+It allows you to easily see the differences between multiple versions of a file.

 ## Question 9

 What happens when you `fork` a repository?

-You delete it
+You create a copy of the repository from somebody elses account on Github to your account on Github.
+This allows you to experiment with the repository and files without effecting the original repository.

 ## Question 10